Kfar Bar'am synagogue

+The Kfar Bar'am Synagogue (כְּפַר בַּרְעָם), also known as the Kafar Berem Synagogue, is the archaeological ruins of two former ancient Jewish synagogues, located at the site of Kafr Bir'im, a former Palestinian Christian village, in what is today the Bar'am National Park.
+The synagogue is in the Galilee region of the Northern District of Israel, approximately 3 km from the border with Lebanon.
+It is estimated that the former synagogue was completed in the 3rd century, during the Roman period, likely by c.
+220 CE, and was located in the medieval Jewish village of Kfar Bar'am.

 The façade of the 3rd-century synagogue faces south, towards Jerusalem, as the custom of most synagogues, and was replete with a covered portico containing six stone columns.

 It was first identified as a synagogue in modern times in 1852 – along with other similar remains in Galilee – by Edward Robinson in his Biblical Researches in Palestine.

 Etymology

 The name is often assumed to mean "Son of the People," incorporating the Aramaic word bar בר, meaning "son" and the Hebrew word am עם meaning "people".
 However, if like at Shfar'am, both elements are Hebrew, the name could derive from a literary Hebrew word בר indicating cleanliness, purity, pristineness and wholesomeness - "The wholesome people" or "wholesomeness of the people".